Gail, welcome, and congratulations on being our Writer of the Week!

-When my son was little I started writing stories for him and his friends and after they lost interest I went on to grown-up stories, always alongside other jobs.
-In 2010 I was fortunate enough to come second in a competition run by Writers’ Forum magazine to write a story for “The People’s Friend” and my story was published.
-I’ve gone on to write for other magazines as well but will always be grateful to the “Friend” for that first success.
+When my son was little I started writing stories for him and his friends.
+After they lost interest, I went on to grown-up stories, always alongside other jobs.
+In 2010 I was fortunate enough to come second in a competition run by Writers’ Forum magazine to write a story for “The People’s Friend”, and my story was published.
+I’ve gone on to write for other magazines as well, but will always be grateful to the “Friend” for that first success.

 The story revolves around a past misunderstanding.
 Do real-life situations spark ideas?
 Where do you find inspiration when you’re writing?

 I don’t always know how ideas get into my head – it can be an image, a feeling or a line of dialogue.
 It might come from something overheard or be sparked by a radio programme or something in my own life – or a song!
 Often that initial idea doesn’t even end up in the final version.

 When you have time to read, what sort of books do you enjoy reading?
 Any favourite authors, and genres?
 Any books you’d like to have written?